syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 {% endhighlight %}

-The [`url`](/api/js/ejpivotgrid#members:url) property in the PivotGrid widget, points the service endpoint where the data are processed and fetched in the form of JSON.
-The service used for the PivotGrid widget as endpoint are the WCF and WebAPI.
+The [`url`](/api/js/ejpivotgrid#members:url) property in the pivot grid widget, points the service endpoint where the data are processed and fetched in the form of JSON.
+The service used for the pivot grid widget as endpoint are the WCF and WebAPI.

 N> The above "GettingStarted.html" contains WebAPI URL, which is **“/Olap”**.
-Suppose, if you are using the WCF service then the URL would look like **"/OlapService.svc"**.
+If you are using the WCF service then the URL will look like **"/OlapService.svc"**.

 ### WebAPI

 **Adding a WebAPI controller**

-To add a WebAPI controller in your existing Web Application, right-click the project in the solution explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as “OlapController.cs”, and then click **Add.**
+To add a WebAPI controller in your existing web application, right-click the project in the solution explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it “OlapController.cs”, and then click **Add.**

-Now, WebAPI controller is added to your application successfully which in-turn comprise of the following file.
+Now, the WebAPI controller is added to your application, which, in turn, comprise the following file.
 The utilization of this file will be explained in the following sections:

 * OlapController.cs

-N> While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
-For example, in demo the controller is named as “OlapController”.
+N> While adding the WebAPI Controller Class, add the mandatory suffix “Controller” that is .
+For example, in the demo, the controller is named “OlapController”.

 Remove all the existing methods such as “Get”, “Post”, “Put”, and “Delete” that are present inside the `OlapController.cs` file.